nguyetha79/Workout-Tracker-WebApp/README.md

 ## Getting Started
 1. Clone this repository.
-2. Install dependencies using npm install.
+2. Install dependencies using `npm install`.
-3. Run the app locally using npm start.
+3. Run the app locally using
+    - frontend: `npm run start`.
+    - backend: `npm run dev`.
 4. Access the app in your browser at localhost:3000.

 ## Citations